The gravitational stratification of multifluid and multispecies plasma: General scenarios

 \subsection{cHE stratification in NEQ}

-The previous stratification is given directly using the ionization and recombination rates in SE, but the ionization fractions of different species can be extracted from, e.g., \texttt{Bifrost} simulations.
-Here we prove the flexibility of the present numerical integration routine, which is applicable as long as temperature and ionization fraction distributions are provided.
+The previous stratification is {calculated using ionization fractions based on} the ionization and recombination rates in SE. {However, NEQ ionization fractions can also be used to calculate the number densities needed for the numerical integration.} Below, we prove the flexibility of the present numerical integration routine, which is applicable as long as temperature and ionization fraction distributions are provided.

-We adopt a NEQ simulation snapshot from the 2.5D rMHD model \citet{Martinez-Sykora_2020}, as shown in Figure \ref{fig:2D}.
-In this model, we observe $\sim$50 Mm long loops, which are associated with the underlying magnetic field configuration, which has two main opposite polarities.
+{As a schematic example}, we adopted a NEQ simulation snapshot from the 2.5D rMHD model \citep{Martinez-Sykora_2020}, as shown in Figure \ref{fig:2D}.
+In this model, we observe $\sim$50 Mm long loops, associated with the underlying magnetic field configuration, which has two main opposite polarities.
 Correspondingly, there are cold and dense features with chromospheric temperature along the loops, resembling spicules and jets \citep{Martinez-Sykora_2017}.
-More details of the rMHD simulation are, however, not further discussed here.
-We calculate the horizontally-averaged density and temperature, and then again use the method introduced in Section \ref{sec:re_SE} to obtain the SE ionization fractions.
-Note that the result here includes two-times ionized helium (He$^{2+}$) but not iron or neon, resulting in a two-species-five-fluid mixture.
-For comparison, we also extract the averaged ionization fractions directly from the 2.5D snapshot, replacing the SE ionization fractions, to perform the same integration routine.
-We obtain two stratifications shown in Figure~\ref{fig:cHE_Bifrost}, while omitting the contribution of magnetic pressure gradient.
-The inclusion of magnetic pressure is briefly discussed in Appendix \ref{sec:Bfield}.
-Note that both stratifications are calculated using the same temperature distribution.
+More details of the rMHD simulation are not further discussed here.
+We calculated the horizontally-averaged density and temperature and then {at first} used the method introduced in Section \ref{sec:re_SE} to obtain the SE ionization fractions.
+We note that the result here includes two-times ionized helium (He$^{2+}$) but not iron or neon, resulting in a two-species-five-fluid mixture.
+For comparison, we also extracted the averaged {NEQ} ionization fractions from the 2.5D snapshot, replacing the SE ionization fractions, to perform the same integration routine.
+We obtained two stratifications shown in Figure~\ref{fig:cHE_Bifrost}, while omitting the contribution of magnetic pressure.
+The inclusion of magnetic pressure is discussed in Appendix \ref{sec:Bfield}.
+We note that both stratifications are calculated using the same temperature distribution.